tallen-hashicorp/hashicups-vault/README.md

 This README provides a guide for setting up a HashiCups + Vault demo using the [hashicups-demosetup](https://github.com/hashicorp/hashicups-setups).
 You can find the wider HashiCups repository [here](https://github.com/hashicorp-demoapp).

+Please note that the commands provided below are intended to be executed in the root directory of the Git repository you have checked out.

 ## Start the PostgreSQL DB
 To configure Vault, you'll need to start the PostgreSQL database: